 Sponge

-Especially for the children, an employee in another factory explains how the name is printed on the shaver with a special sponge.
-One of the children is already standing further down and shouts: ,,Why was this thrown out?''.
-He points to a container with plastic parts.
-Hank explains. ,,Look at the pins, one is missing.
-Precisely!
-The machine has seen that and so throws this part away.
-If this happens too often, the operator needs to be there to find out what's going on."
+Especially for the children, an employee in another factory hall explains how the name is printed on the razor with a special sponge.
+One of the children is already standing further back and shouts: ’’Why has this been thrown out?’’
+He points to a bin of plastic parts.
+Henk explains. ,,Look at the pins, there is one missing.
+Exactly!
+The machine saw that and so it throws this part away.
+If this happens too often, the operator has to get in to find out what's wrong.’

 3D printer

-No, some children did not expect this.
-And their master is also amazed. ,,I thought there would be assembly lines with robots imposing something on it, but this is something completely different.''
-One of the children is sure: ,,I'm going to work here!''. ,,Yes'', Henk says to the master, ,,we have to pamper them, then they might all want to work at Philips later on.''
+No, some of the children did not expect this.
+And their master is also staring his eyes out. ’’I thought there would be conveyor belts with robots putting something on them, but this is totally different.’’
+One of the children is sure: ’’I'm going to work here!’’ ''Yes,'' Henk says to the master, ''we have to pamper them, then maybe later they'll all want to work at Philips.''